dreadlocked/ctf-writeups/nn8ed/README.md

 L = (C - 0x10000) % 0x400 + 0xDC00
 ```

-Cool, at this point a hint is released, the hint are some emojis, so it's clear, we need some Unicode trick to bypass NodeJS checks.
+Cool, at this point a hint is released, the hint are emojis, it seems clear that we need some Unicode trick to bypass NodeJS checks.
 But, do not forget, those unicodes needs to make sense for MongoDB, which is the final endpoint of our string.

 #### Error, error, error, error, victory!
 After a lot of testing and a key of my man X-C3LL, seems that MongoDB is reading the least significant byte of each surrogate pair, well, let's test if this is true using ```"||"1"=="1``` payload,  but remember, we can't just use ```"```, so we need to figure out a unicode which contains 0x22 and 0x7C as their least significant bytes of each surrogate pair.